kevinylo/ShipmentDriver/README.md

 # scheduling driver for delivery given rules
 ## algorithm
 - Generate suitability score on all the available deliveries for every driver
-- Put the combined (driver, delivery, ss) into heap structure designed to sort based on descending suitability score
+- Put the combined (driver, delivery, ss) into heap structure designed to sort based on descending suitability score with time complexity of O(n log n)
 - Poll from the heap when there is still elements inside and the driver as well as the delivery was not obtained from the heap before
 - Produce a map from driver to assignment